roscrl/playlistvote/README.md

 ## Deploy

-The application is deploy on a [VPS](https://specbranch.com/posts/one-big-server/)
+The application is deployed on a [VPS](https://specbranch.com/posts/one-big-server/)

 #### VPS Setup